jfischoff/oxymoron/README.md

                 -> Program a (xs :++ ys) v_output
 ```

-So the following will compile.*
+So the following will "compile".*

 ```
 testVertexShader1 :: Sing ('VertexShader '[] '[] ['Varying Color VFloat, 'Varying Position VInt])